Keating!: Act One

 The show begins with Bob Hawke introducing the political situation of 1990 and the contrasting personalities of Hawke—with his enthusiasm for "footy" and cricket—and his deputy, Paul Keating, who is fond of "the works of Mahler" ("My Right Hand Man").
 While Hawke admires Keating's economic prowess, he is perplexed by the other man's "un-Australian" interests.
-Keating emerges and shares some of his life story and his hopes to gain the leadership from Hawke as they had agreed to in a deal known as the Kirribilli Accord for the venue at which it was reached ("Do It in Style").
+Keating emerges and shares some of his life story and his hopes to gain the leadership from Hawke as they had agreed to in a deal known as the Kirribilli Agreement for the venue at which it was reached ("Do It in Style").
 However, Hawke reneges on the deal and Keating returns to the back bench.
 In a rock ballad, vaguely in the style of Queen, he sings of his desolation before resolving to challenge for the Prime Ministership ("I Remember Kirribilli").
 He confronts Hawke with the blue-eyed soul-style "It's Time"; the song refers to the name of former Prime Minister Gough Whitlam's famous 1970s campaign and uses Keating's fondness for collecting antique clocks as a motif for his belief that it is indeed time for a change of leadership.
-Keating becomes Prime Minister and sings of his ambitions for the nation—including a treaty with Australian Aborigines, an Australian republic and improved relationships with Australia's Asian neighbours—in a reggae song ("Ruler of the Land").
+Keating becomes Prime Minister and sings of his ambitions for the nation—including a treaty with Indigenous Australians, an Australian republic and improved relationships with Australia's Asian neighbours—in a reggae song ("Ruler of the Land").

 As Keating celebrates his success, Gareth Evans cautions that the political life of a Prime Minister is limited in the minor-key Latin tune "The Beginning Is The End".
 Both he and the ghost of Gough Whitlam counsel Keating to "maintain your rage".
 Keating then faces off against Opposition Leader John Hewson in a freestyle rap battle, arguing over the merits of Hewson's "Fightback!" policy platform, with Keating winning the battle due to his superior command of colourful invective, much of which is drawn from actual Keating quotes ("On The Floor").
 Angered, Hewson challenges Keating to call an early election, but Keating refuses in the song "I Wanna Do You Slowly".
 The song's title again refers to a well-known Keating quote, but takes on a sexual interpretation in the slow, Barry White-style funk number.
 The Keating government contests the 1993 federal election, and in an animated video Kerry O'Brien, Michael Kroger, Robert Ray and Antony Green report on the incoming results in scat over ukulele ("Antony Green").
 Labor wins, and Keating sings about the unexpected victory as "the sweetest victory of all", using a famous phrase from his actual election night speech ("Sweet").